Yandex Cloud

 0 1

-1. If you do not have the Yandex Cloud CLI installed yet, install and initialize it.
+1. If you do not have the Yandex Cloud CLI yet, install and initialize it.

-3. To authenticate the YDB CLI in Yandex Cloud, get an IAM token and export it to the following environment variable:
+3. To authenticate the YDB CLI in Yandex Cloud, get an IAM token and export it to the environment variable:

 export IAM_TOKEN=`yc iam create-token`

-4. Get the DB endpoint and path:
+4. Get the database endpoint and path:

 yc ydb database get ydb-prod